Music Corporation of America

 Music Corporation of America, formerly known as Universal Music Group Nashville, is Universal Music Group's country music subsidiary.
 It was officially opened in 1945 as Decca Records' country music division (now MCA Nashville).
 Capitol Records opened its Nashville office in 1950 and Mercury Nashville was founded in 1957.
 Some of the labels in this group include MCA Records Nashville, Mercury Nashville Records, Capitol Records Nashville and EMI Records Nashville.
 UMG Nashville not only handles these imprints, but also manages the country music catalogues of record labels Universal Music and predecessor companies acquired over the years including ABC Records, Decca Records, Dot Records, DreamWorks Records, Kapp Records, MGM Records and Polydor Records.

-On April 25, 2025, Universal Music Group Nashville was officially renamed as the Music Corporation of America (MCA), which marked the return of the name previously used by UMG's predecessor parent company MCA Inc. from 1924 to 1996 and its subsidiary MCA Records as well as Universal Pictures's predecessor parent company MCA Inc. from 1962 to 1996 and its Revue Studios/Universal Television division.
+On April 25, 2025, Universal Music Group Nashville was officially renamed as the Music Corporation of America (MCA), which marked the return of the name previously used by UMG's predecessor parent company MCA Inc. from 1924 to 1996 and its subsidiary MCA Records as well as Universal Pictures' predecessor parent company MCA Inc. from 1962 to 1996 and its Revue Studios/Universal Television division.